-Environmental Services is designing three large-scale sewer projects in North and Northeast Portland neighborhoods to replace or repair approximately 56,000 feet of public sewer pipes that are on average 90 years old and failing due to age.
+Environmental Services is designing three large-scale sewer projects in North and Northeast Portland neighborhoods to replace or repair approximately 56,000 feet of public sewer pipes that are on average 90 years old and deteriorating due to age.
 This is the equivalent of over 10 miles of sewer pipes.
 The three adjacent project areas will include construction in Piedmont, Humboldt, Woodlawn and King neighborhoods plus a few blocks in Overlook and Arbor Lodge.

 In the Piedmont neighborhood, the work will include repairing about 11,000 feet of sewer pipes throughout the neighborhood.
 The sewer repairs will enhance livability by improving sewer and stormwater infrastructure, increasing sewer capacity, and reducing the risks of street flooding and sewage releases to homes, businesses and streets.
 Construction in Piedmont is anticipated to begin between June and August 2015 and the work will take about a year to complete.